 - Detroit Avenue (Gridley to W. 117th)

-- Lakewood Heights Boulevard (Woodward to Horseshoe Bridge)
+- Lakewood Heights Boulevard (Woodward Ave to Clarence Ave)

-- Warren Road (Lakewood Heights Boulevard to Clifton Boulevard)
+- Warren Road (Clifton Boulevard to Lakewood Heights Boulevard

 Lakewood Codified Ordinance 351.26 contains the provisions of the emergency snow parking bans.